How to watch the Perseid meteor shower hit its August peak

 What to do when your ice maker stops making ice: Don't be so quick to make a service call when your ice maker stops working.
 Try these simple troubleshooting techniques and fixes first to save yourself money and frustration.

-Discuss: How to watch the 2019 Perseid meteor shower hit its August peak
+Discuss: Perseid meteor shower 2019: How to watch the fireballs hit their August peak

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.